New surveillance footage of Michael Brown sparks protests

 Story highlights

-- The new video was part of a documentary screened at SXSW
+- Filmmaker refutes claim footage is edited, calls liquor market 'shady store'

-- It shows Brown inside the convenience store the morning before his death
+- Video shows Brown inside the convenience store the morning before his death

-- Brown was shot and killed by police in Ferguson, Missouri, in August 2014

-(CNN)A group of people gathered outside the Ferguson Market and Liquor Store Sunday night after new surveillance video of Michael Brown was released.

-The footage of Brown, the unarmed black teenager shot and killed by police in Ferguson, Missouri, in August 2014, was included in a documentary called "Stranger Fruit" which debuted at the South by Southwest (SXSW) festival in Austin, Texas, Saturday evening.

-The previously-unreleased surveillance video shows Brown inside the convenience store eleven hours before he was accused of robbing it.
+(CNN)New video captured hours before Michael Brown was killed shows the 18-year-old exchanging marijuana for cigarillos with the clerks of a Ferguson, Missouri, store, a documentary director told CNN on Monday.

+Director Jason Pollock, whose film "Stranger Fruit" debuted at South by Southwest in Austin over the weekend, said the video shows that Brown did not rob the store before and that surveillance footage purporting to show Brown engaged in a robbery at the Ferguson Market and Liquor stores was actually video of Brown returning to the store to retrieve the cigarillos the clerks gave him.

+An attorney for the store and its employees is accusing Pollock of editing the video.
 CNN cannot independently confirm the video's authenticity.

-The video, filmmaker Jason Pollock argues, suggests that Brown didn't rob the store but was instead involved in a drug deal with the clerks.
-The robbery allegation is what led to the confrontation between police and Brown, which resulted in Brown being killed by Officer Darren Wilson.

-In the video, Brown, 18, appears to give the clerks a small bag.
+The new surveillance footage, captured about 11 hours before Officer Darren Wilson fatally gunned down Brown in August 2014, shows Brown place a small bag on the counter.
+Two of the clerks pick it up and appear to sniff it.

 The clerks then give Brown a bag with cigarillos, which he takes, but he then turns around and gives it back to them before leaving.

-The film suggests Brown did not return later that day to rob the store but rather to get the bag back.

-The St. Louis County Police told CNN regarding the video that they "cannot confirm its authenticity at this time."

-CNN has attempted to contact Pollock as well as the Ferguson Police Department.
-Neither has responded.

-It's not known how many people were present at the protest outside the store Sunday night, or how many were arrested.
-The Ferguson Police Department has not responded to request for comment.
+According to Pollock, it was common for residents to barter with the clerks, and the younger clerks did not want an older clerk to know what they were up to.

+So, in the widely publicized video released after Brown's death, Brown was not stealing cigarillos, but rather, retrieving them after he'd left them in the store earlier, the filmmaker said.

-Attorney Jay Kanzler, who represents the Ferguson Market and Liquor store and its employees, told CNN that the version of events in the documentary is false and that it has been edited to leave out a part where the clerk throws the bag back to Brown.
+Attorney Jay Kanzler, who represents the store and employees, told CNN that the version of events in the documentary is false and that it has been edited to omit a clerk throwing a bag back to Brown.

 "My clients did nothing wrong," Kanzler said.
 "They love the people of Ferguson and truly want to get on with their lives."